nerds-ufes/IP_TCPoDWDM_IMOC2025/README.md

 # On the Interplay of Congestion and OSNR Degradation for TCP over Optical Networks

-Abstract—This work investigates transmission control protocol (TCP) performance over optical networks, highlighting the interplay of physical layer effects and congestion caused by buffer overflow at intermediate nodes on different congestion control mechanisms.
+**Abstract**—This work investigates transmission control protocol (TCP) performance over optical networks, highlighting the interplay of physical layer effects and congestion caused by buffer overflow at intermediate nodes on different congestion control mechanisms.
 In optical networks packet dropping will happen due to optical signal-to noise ratio (OSNR) degradation due to amplified spontaneous emission (ASE) and nonlinear effects (NLI) in fiber affecting differently congestion control